-The algorithm pays special attention to signals that a particular web page will provide search engines with the information they are looking for.
+Pay special attention to signals that a particular web page will provide search engines with the information they are looking for.
 When you compare the close rate between users who come to your site through organic search and those who arrive through paid ads, the results are illustrative.
 Organic search closes at almost 15 percent, while paid search closes at less than 2 percent.
-Anyone can create a website, even an attractive website, but much less can they create a website that reliably produces conversions.
+This shows that organic search is a powerful tool for driving conversions.